luojeff/termachat/README.md

 A chatroom that runs purely in the terminal.
 Create a chatroom over intranet and connect multiple clients!

 ### Features
++ Create chatrooms and have multiple users join!
++ Create a terminal username
++ Communicate within only the chatroom
++ List out chatrooms and their members

 ### In development

 ### How to compile